PEERS Program (ages 13-18)

 - Changing a bad reputation

 - Handling rejection, teasing & bullying

-- Participants will meet each Thursday from 5-7 p.m.
+- Participants meet every Thursday from 5-7 p.m.

 - All participant sessions take place in person at SARRC’s 18th St. Campus: 300 N. 18th St., Phoenix, AZ 85006